 Firstly, here is a list of the equipment I use:

 In an ideal world I would choose a DSLR, at least 12mp with a separate macro lens.
 If I was really into photography beyond taking pics of my models and could justify the cost, this is what I’d go for.
-I have myself what you could call the next best thing, a Canon G12, which is somewhere between a compact and a DSLR.
-It has enough manual control to do the job while being less expensive, smaller and less complex than a fully manual DSLR.
+I have instead what you could call a ‘compact DSLR’, or a ‘DSLR light’ – specifically a Canon G12.
+This particular model is quite old now, but still serves my purposes.
+No doubt newer and improved models are now available.
+This type of camera has enough manual control to do the job while being less expensive, smaller and less complex than a fully manual DSLR.

 I use AV mode with the aperture set to F8 for enough depth of field to ensure the front and back of the miniature are in focus, and ISO100 to minimize noise in the image.
 These are the settings I get best results with on this particular camera.
 If I had a DSLR I would probably go for F16 for a bit more depth of field but F8 on this camera is good for a nice sharp image.